All Episodes

 What?

-I'd say that's your choice.
+I'd say, that's your choice.

-That's that's pretty much what I said.
+That's pretty much what I said.

-And then I'd say, Don't let the door hit you on the way out.
+And then I'd say, don't let the door hit you on the way out.

-I'm not gonna I mean, seriously, what what what husband or wife feels they have the right to ultimatum, their spouse that they're supposed to love, either vote my way or you're on your ass out of here.
+I mean, seriously, what husband or wife feels they have the right to ultimatum their spouse that they're supposed to love?

 You know what?

-I'm not taking your ultimatum, no way.
+I'm not taking your ultimatum.

-Tell her don't let the door hit her on the way out.
+Tell her, don't let the door hit her on the way out.

-If she loved you, she would respect your well thought out position.
+If she loved you, she would respect your well-thought-out position.

 Yeah.

-Okay, the good is Donald Trump had had mentioned that he was considering running for president several times before.
+Okay, the good is Donald Trump had mentioned that he was considering running for president several times before.

-And my initial impression was I would vote for that guy.
+And my initial impression was, I would vote for that guy.

 I would definitely vote for that guy.